What are Financial Assets?

 #2 – Bonds

-This financial asset is usually a debt instrument sold by companies or government in order to raise fund for short-term projects.
+This financial asset is usually a debt instrument sold by companies or the government to raise funds for short-term projects.
 A bond is a legal document that states money the investor has lent the borrower and the amount when it needs to be paid back (plus interest) and the bond’s maturity date.

 #3 – Stocks